-Information about our directors is incorporated by reference from the discussion under the heading Item 1-Election of Directors in our 2020 Proxy Statement.
-Information regarding our executive officers is presented in Part I, Item 1 of this report under the heading Information about our Executive Officers.
-Information about compliance with Section 16(a) of the Exchange Act is incorporated by reference from the discussion under the heading Delinquent Section 16(a) Reports in our 2020 Proxy Statement.
-Information about the Zoetis Code of Conduct governing our employees, including our Chief Executive Officer, Chief Financial Officer Principal Accounting Officer and Controller, and the Code of Business Conduct and Ethics for members of our Board of Directors, is incorporated by reference from the discussion under the heading Corporate Governance at Zoetis in our 2020 Proxy Statement.
-Information regarding the procedures by which our stockholders may recommend nominees to our Board of Directors is incorporated by reference from the discussion under the heading Corporate Governance at Zoetis in our 2020 Proxy Statement.
-Information about our Audit Committee, including the members of the Committee, and our Audit Committee financial experts, is incorporated by reference from the discussion under the heading Corporate Governance at Zoetis in our 2020 Proxy Statement.
+Information about our directors is incorporated by reference from the discussion under the heading Item 1-Election of Directors in our 2018 Proxy Statement.
+Information about compliance with Section 16(a) of the Exchange Act is incorporated by reference from the discussion under the heading Ownership of Our Common Stock in our 2018 Proxy Statement.
+Information about the Zoetis Code of Conduct governing our employees, including our Chief Executive Officer, Chief Financial Officer Principal Accounting Officer and Controller, and the Code of Business Conduct and Ethics for members of our Board of Directors, is incorporated by reference from the discussions under the headings Corporate Governance at Zoetis in our 2018 Proxy Statement.
+Information regarding the procedures by which our stockholders may recommend nominees to our Board of Directors is incorporated by reference from the discussion under the heading Corporate Governance at Zoetis in our 2018 Proxy Statement.
+Information about our Audit Committee, including the members of the Committee, and our Audit Committee, including the members of the Committee, and our Audit Committee financial experts, is incorporated by reference from the discussion under the heading Corporate Governance at Zoetis in our 2018 Proxy Statement.